regisftm/owasp-toronto/demo/04-tigera-scanner.md

 # 4 - Scan Images for Vulnerabilities with **tigera-scanner**

 From this point forward, we will work directly on the control-plane node.
 Assume that all commands execute as the `root` user.
-To elevate your privileges, please use the following command:
+If you didn't yet, elevate your privileges using the following command:

 ```bash
 sudo su - root